NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/12_JKS.md

-## JKS: Postposition, nominative (주격 조사)
+## JKS: Postposition_nominative (주격 조사)

 ### Definition
 JKS refers to postpositions that attach to nouns and pronouns to indicate various subject roles in a sentence, functioning as a case marker.

 ---